Marty Coleman-Hunt, Bear Yuba Land Trust – President

 Ellie Routt, Mother Lode Land Trust

-Ellie Routt is the Mother Lode Land Trust’s Stewardship Director.
+Ellie Routt is the Executive Director of Mother Lode Land Trust.
 Ellie was born and raised in Amador County where she was an active 4-H member.
 After high school she attended Santa Rosa Junior College with a major in Forestry/Natural Resources and Recreation.
 Ellie attended Humboldt State majoring in Rangeland Resource Science.
 After graduation she started working for MLLT.
 Ellie and her two boys enjoy hiking, camping, horseback riding and swimming, gardening and identifying plants.